 This is an area that many parents tailor to their own family routine, especially in the area of life skills.
 One family might find it extremely important to teach one set of values, whereas your values might be slightly, or even greatly different.
 Tying shoes, for example, might be first on the lists for some families, but of little concern to others.

-All children should be able to repeat their phone number, and at least be able to recite their address, for safety purposes.
+All children should be able to repeat their phone number, assuming that your family still has a landline, and at least be able to recite their address, for safety purposes.

 Expectations for Academic Skills

 In order to enroll in kindergarten, in most places, there are certain things children are expected to know.
-This is a common requirement for public school, however, homeschoolers tend to spread these out, if necessary, throughout the first two or three years of school.
+This is a common requirement for public school, however, homeschoolers tend to spread these out, if necessary, throughout the first two or three years of school for 3-year-olds, 4-year-olds, and 5-year-olds.
 Here is a list of some of the most important skills that you should work on.

 - Learning upper and lowercase letters